vlad-munteanu/2-Weeks-of-Code/README.md

 ## Note
 ```
-Ended this on Day 14 due to having to work on WWDC scholarship and other projects.
+Took a 10 day break on Day 14 due to having to work on WWDC scholarship and other projects.
 ```

 ## Lines of Code Written So Far This Month: